katzer/cordova-plugin-local-notifications/README.md

 ## Methods

-All methods work asynchron and accept callback methods.
+All methods work asynchronous and accept callback methods.
 See the sample app for how to use them.

 | Method   | Method            | Method          | Method         | Method      |